781flyingdutchman/background_downloader/README.md

             group: 'bunchOfFiles'));
 ```

-All tasks in group `bunchOfFiles` will now use the notification group configuration named `myNotificationGroup`.
+All tasks in group `bunchOfFiles` will now use the notification group configuration with ID `myNotificationGroup`.

 ### Tapping a notification
 To respond to the user tapping a notification, register a callback that takes `Task` and `NotificationType` as parameters: